imagemin/cwebp-bin/README.md

 # cwebp-bin [![Build Status](https://travis-ci.org/imagemin/cwebp-bin.svg?branch=master)](https://travis-ci.org/imagemin/cwebp-bin)

-> WebP is a new image format that provides lossless and lossy compression for images on the web.
+> [WebP](https://developers.google.com/speed/webp/) is a new image format that provides lossless and lossy compression for images on the web.
 WebP lossless images are 26% smaller in size compared to PNGs.
 WebP lossy images are 25-34% smaller in size compared to JPEG images at equivalent SSIM index.

+You probably want [`imagemin-webp`](https://github.com/imagemin/imagemin-webp) instead.

 ## Install